44 Notable alumni of

 -

-Daniele Trinchero is an Italian engineer and inventor who founded, in late 2004, with Riccardo Stefanelli, the iXem Labs at Politecnico di Torino, to develop new wireless technologies for applications in Environmental Monitoring and Social Development.
+Daniele Trinchero is an Italian engineer and inventor.
+In late 2004, together with Riccardo Stefanelli, he founded the iXem Labs to develop new wireless technologies for applications in Environmental Monitoring and Social Development at the Polytechnic University of Turin.

 -